FIRST® Robotics

 Competition Structure: At any FRC competition, teams compete in a set of preliminary matches, where for completing certain game objectives and winning the match, teams collect Ranking Points.
 At the end of prelims, the team with the most Ranking Points is considered the first seed, and so on.
 Teams then partake in an “Alliance Selection” process, where based on seeding, teams can invite other teams to create an alliance for the Playoffs, a regular seeded single-elimination bracket.

-Involvement: CRyptonite utilizes nearly fifty kids at each competition.
+Involvement: CRyptonite utilizes nearly forty students at each competition.
 Before the team even competes, students go through a rigorous tryout process to get a spot on the Drive Team and Pit Crew.
 Following the selection of these roles, further tryouts are held to decide who holds key scouting roles and other key needs.
 All students attending a competition have already met a high bar for attendance, and each student plays a distinct and crucial role to ensure success.

 More than Robots